chenchenzi/chenzixu/content/resources/1forcedalignment/fa6.md

 ## 6.5.
 MFA alignment.

 When there is no other issue after the validation, we can now start forced alignment.
 You can try to adjust the parameters and compare the output TextGrids.
+You don't have to do all of the following four runs -- any of them will generate a set of output TextGrids in the `/output/` directory.

 #### Initial run
 This is the straight-out-of-the-box baseline output that you can compare to.
+This might be sufficient for small corpora with no OOVs.

    ```bash
    mfa align [OPTIONS] CORPUS_DIRECTORY DICTIONARY_PATH ACOUSTIC_MODEL_PATH OUTPUT_DIRECTORY